 Points of Uncertainty

 Arrays can have points of uncertainty depending on the value of dfdl:occursCountKind.
-See Section 9.4.3 Points of Uncertainty for details.
+See Section 9.3.3 Resolving Points of Uncertainty for details.

 Arrays and Sequences

 In some situations, arrays of elements and sequence groups of elements seem to be similar; however, there is no notion of the array itself independent of its contained elements.
 Arrays are distinctly different from sequence groups in this way.